ConservationMetrics/gc-docs/docs/guides/guide-timelapse-project/step-7-multiple-annotation-computers.md

-# Appendix 1: Enabling >1 computer for Labeling
+# Appendix 1: Enabling Multiple Computers for Labeling

 Large Timelapse projects often involve multiple site folders, each containing its own copy (“child set”) of the project database (`.ddb`).
 Timelapse allows you to check out subsets of a project, annotate them independently (on a different computer or user), and then merge the changes back into the primary database.
 This workflow helps teams scale up annotation across many sites or observers.